-- Be familiar with the content. - Prepare learners for what they will learn in the video.
-Tell them what they will learn and why it is important to a foodservice operation. - Select stopping points in the video where learners can discuss concepts or practices you want to emphasize. - Ask questions after showing the video to reinforce content presented.
+- · Be familiar with the content. - Prepare learners for what they will learn in the video.
+Tell them what they will learn and why it is important to a restaurant or foodservice operation or anywhere they might serve alcohol. - Ask questions after showing the video to reinforce content presented.